OrangeInSouth/ychuang/content/publication/the-factual-inconsistency-problem-in-abstractive-text-summarization-a-survey/index.md

   - Xiaocheng Feng
   - Bing Qin
 publication: arXiv
-abstract: Recently, various neural encoder-decoder models pioneered by Seq2Seq framework have been proposed to achieve the goal of generating more abstractive summaries by learning to map input text to output text.
+abstract: "Recently, various neural encoder-decoder models pioneered by Seq2Seq framework have been proposed to achieve the goal of generating more abstractive summaries by learning to map input text to output text.
 At a high level, such neural models can freely generate summaries without any constraint